 Please use the links below or at left to learn more about our proven machine designs for a specific application.

 Our induction heating vacuum furnaces are designed to heat parts of virtually any shape in a high temperature, high vacuum environment or in partial pressure of an inert gas.
-Three different models with different power levels and capacities offer a compact footprint that fits easily into your manufacturing cell.
+Three different base models with different power levels and capacities offer a compact footprint that fits easily into your manufacturing cell.

 There are very specific reasons to use induction heating for industrial brazing: selective heating, better joint quality, reduced oxidation and acid cleaning, faster heating cycles and more consistent results.
 We offer machines for open air, controlled atmosphere, bell jar heating, and high vacuum operation.